 says that he is the Thomas who married Mary Belcher on 9 Feb 1681 in Ipswich.

-[Ref] He married third Rebecca Unknown.
+[Ref] He married second Rebecca Unknown.

 [Ref] She died on 1 Apr 1724.
 [Ref]